Master of Business Administration

 • Generate creative solutions that address unmet needs and wants, evaluate the relative attractiveness of competing solutions, and organize to exploit opportunities in the marketplace.

-• Assess and critique the impact and linkage of global influences, issues, trends, and policies in business models.
+• Assess and critique the impact and linkage of influences, issues, trends, and policies in local, national, and global business models.

 • Determine the communication and interpersonal skills needed for effective collaboration and creative problem-solving in a variety of leadership roles.